GDG-Paris/site-devfest/content/sessions/help_save_the_planet_one_web_page_at_a_time.md

 ---
 key: help_save_the_planet_one_web_page_at_a_time
-title: 'Help save the planet, one web page at a time'
+title: "Help save the planet, one web page at a time"
 id: ISQE9U2SqRKnXzEPZnbi
 language: french
 format: Quickie